National Survey of Health and Development

 An illustrated brochure about the NSHD in its 65th year was published.
 Study members will have received a copy with that year's birthday card.
 In the brochure we tried to answer as many of the questions raised by study members as possible.
 We also included some of the memories of being in the study that were sent to the research team.
 If you are a study member and have not received your copy, please contact the LHA office.

 The 65th birthday attracted a great deal of interest from the media.
-Links to freely available articles, editorials and podcasts can be found here.
+We have collated all the freely available articles, editorials and podcasts.